-Why is it that, when it comes to print resolution, so many designers throw up their hands and say, “good enough”?
-The answer is simple: they don’t have solutions to their problems.
-Let’s take a look at some of the most common print resolution mistakes and discuss how you can avoid these ugly errors on your company’s printed marketing materials.
+Let’s take a look at some of the most common printing mistakes and discuss how you can avoid these ugly errors on your company’s printed marketing materials.

-The low-resolution image is one of the tell-tale signs of an amateur graphic designer.
+A low-resolution image is a tell-tale signs of an amateur graphic designer.
 This is a photo or graphic that’s jagged, pixelated, and generally fuzzy – and it’s always the result of using a graphic with poor image quality.
 However, this design flaw is often unintentional, and it always has to do with an image’s ppi (pixels per inch) or dpi (dots per inch).

-PPI and DPI refer to the number of pixels per square inch of an image.
-The higher an image’s ppi, the better the image will look.
+The higher an image’s ppi, the higher the print resolution and the better the image will look.
 Unfortunately, most online images have a default setting of 72 ppi, which looks fine on a computer monitor or smartphone screen but looks pixelated on a printed page.
 If your designer doesn’t know to adjust this setting during the design process, you’ll end up with a poor-looking image.

-Obviously, the easy solution to this problem is to use images with a higher resolution – but how high should you go?
+The easy solution to this problem is to use images with a higher resolution.
+But how high should you go?
 Most printing professionals agree that the minimum resolution you should use when printing photos is 300 dpi.
 As the name suggests, this means that there are about 300 pixels (or dots) for every square inch of the images.
 This will result in a sharper image quality and a more professional finished product.

 Let’s say that you have a low-resolution photo that you really want to use in your company’s latest poster.
 You head into Photoshop, upload the image, and set the resolution to 300 dpi – but as soon as you do, the image size shrinks significantly!
 Now you have a crystal-clear image, but it hardly takes up enough space on your poster.
 What do you do?